"Salomé" song lyrics by U2

 The album's thematic richness, coupled with its innovative fusion of rock, dance, and electronic elements, showcases U2's willingness to challenge musical conventions and address the complexities of contemporary life, making "Pop" a reflective mirror of its time and a provocative commentary on the human condition.

-Passengers Lyrics Original Soundtrack Vol 1 by U2
+U2's Passengers - Original Soundtrack Vol 1 - Lyrics + thematic meaning

 1. "United Colours"